REGULATIONS

 9. IDENTIFICATION

-Members must carry proof of identification when on association waters.
+Members must carry proof of membership when on Association waters.
+This can be either via the Clubmate phone app or a printed copy of the above.
 Membership is not transferable.
-Members must also be in possesion of a valid National Rod Licence when fishing and exhibit it and their catch when authorised to do so by an authorised PAA bailiff, fellow member or riparian owner (please note that a riparian owner is unlikely to have any form of identification).
-Members must also wear the associations lapel/hat badges.
+Members must be in possession of an Environment Agency rod licence when fishing and show them and their catch when called upon to do so by an authorised PAA bailiff, fellow member or riparian owner.
+(Please note that a riparian owner is unlikely to have any form of identification) Car stickers must be displayed on cars when parked on the River Petteril.

 10. MONETARY GAIN